kevinli03/VocTaxDataset/README.md

 The ID of the country.
 Each country in the dataset is assigned an ID.
 Does not follow international Country ID standards.
 To use with other data, use the 'countrycode' variable.
 I may update this eventually to QoG standards.

 ### countrycode
 The country code of each country.
 Each country in the dataset is assigned a country code.
-Follows ISO 3166-1 alpha-3 Three letter code standards.
+Follows ISO 3166-1 alpha-3 three letter code standards.

 ### year
 The year of the observation.
 Ranges between 2004 to 2020.